-Although there are some difficulties due to the current Covid19 pandemic, the group is presently functioning essentially as normal and all enquiries will be handled in the usual way.
+Although there are some remaining difficulties due to the Covid pandemic, the group is presently functioning as normally as possible, though with a mixture of home and office working.
+All e-mail enquiries will be handled in the usual way.

 Work on Computer Assisted Reporting of Electrocardiograms (CARE) began in Glasgow in 1964.
 Today the CARE team form the Electrocardiology Group within the School of Health and WellBeing of the College of Medical, Veterinary and Life Sciences at the University of Glasgow and are located within Glasgow Royal Infirmary, Scotland.